MRC 0406−244: Galaxy merger

-From recent Hubble Space Telescope (HST) images, researchers have found several bright clumps with figure-of-eight shapes elongated along the radio jet axis of MRC 0406−244.
-Further images reveal there is a spatially resolved continuum.
-It is associated with its southeastern component that is aligned with the radio axis, with a complex morphology, including a double nucleus and tidal tail features.
+Imaging made with Hubble Space Telescope (HST) have detected several several bright clumps being elongated along the axis of its radio jet.
+Further images also detected a presence of spatially resolved continuum being associated with the component in the southeast direction aligned along the direction of the radio axis, with a complex morphology, including a double nucleus and tidal tail features.
 This suggests of a tidal origin, meaning a recent galaxy merger has taken place.
-It is believed that galaxy merger plays a dominant role in which its supermassive black hole is fueled.
-Signs show the black hole inside the center of MRC 0406−244, is growing at an exponential rate of hundreds to thousands of solar masses per year, so as the luminosity, turning it into a quasar.
+It is believed that galaxy mergers play a dominant role in fueling up its supermassive black hole.
+The black hole located inside the center of MRC 0406−244, is growing at an exponential rate of hundreds to thousands of solar masses per year, so as the luminosity, suggesting the radio galaxy is turning into a quasar.